“In this country American means white. Everybody else has to hyphenate.”

 When the government did this in our history we don’t dare call it a handout, instead we deem it as “nation building”.

 Statistics show us that 40% of all white mortgages were written under a government preferential program.
 Let’s be honest about this.
-Without this government assistance program, many of our white families would not have had the means to have a house or land for that matter.
-We, thanks to the racism in place, were able to move forward while leaving people of color behind us.
+Without this government assistance program, many of our white families would not have had the means to purchase a house or land for that matter.
+Thanks to the racism in place, whites were able to move forward while leaving people of color behind us.

 We as a society need to be able to recognize difference between legal and just.
 In 1790 the Naturalization law was passed in which it included a “whiteness” requirement.
 This law was limited to “free white persons of good character” to be considered a citizen.
 If you don’t already know, take a moment and guess when requirement was taken out of the law…